ct1/guides/digital_ocean_django_deployment.md

 * Finalize and create: 1 Droplet is fine

-Let Droplet finish initializing
+Let Droplet finish initializing.
 Check email for the following (unless you setup an SSH Key on step #7):

 ```
 Droplet Name: <droplet_name>